dahuatechnologies/dahuatechnologies/README.md

 ---

-**A 3A visualization of artificial intelligence face morphogenesis**
+**The 5 Axis visualization of artificial intelligence face morphogenesis**

 ---